mainfram-work/geb/README.md

 </code></pre>
 </div>

-Geb also has three special variables that are available during both `geb build` and `geb release`.
+Geb also has four special variables that are available during both `geb build` and `geb release`.
 These are:

  - **page_title** - Extracted from the page &lt;title&gt;&lt;/title&gt; tag
  - **page_relative_path** - Page path relative to the site URL